IBTA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Ibotta, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Ibotta securities pursuant to the registration statement and prospectus issued in connection with the Company's April 18, 2024 initial public offering ("IPO").
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of: (1) all persons or entities who purchased or otherwise acquired publicly traded Ibotta, Inc. ("Ibotta" or the "Company") securities pursuant and/or traceable to the Company's Registration Statement on Form S-1 (including all amendments made thereto) and related prospectus on Form 424B4 (collectively, the "Offering Documents") issued in connection with Ibotta's April 18, 2024 initial public offering (the "IPO" or "Offering"); and/or (2) all persons or entities who purchased or otherwise acquired Ibotta securities between April 18, 2024 and February 26, 2025, both dates inclusive ("the Class Period").
 Such investors are encouraged to join this case by visiting the firm’s site: bgandg.com/IBTA.

 Case Details